last update:

 In the evening, our traveller arrived in Sittingbourne, a small unfortified town twenty-four English miles from Dover.

 The distances mentioned in Kiechel’s journal can be confusing.
 The length of a mile varied not only between countries but also among provinces and territories.
 Kiechel explains that an English mile is about a fifth of a German mile and similar to an Italian mile.
-However, Daniel Wintzenberger, a messenger of the Prince-Elector of Saxony, who had extensive knowledge of distances, wrote in his guidebook that five English miles equal three German miles.
-In turn, one German mile equals five Italian miles or two French miles.2
+Daniel Wintzenberger, a messenger of the Prince-Elector of Saxony, who had extensive knowledge of distances, wrote in his guidebook that five English miles equal three German miles.1 A German mile was approximately 7,420 metres, while an English mile was about 1,750 metres.

-In addition to the wildly varying definitions of a mile, it is important to remember that the known distances between places were rarely determined through systematic surveys, as they are today.
-Instead, distances were often estimated based on the experiences of those familiar with the area, the time it took to travel from one place to another and some degree of guesswork.
+Alongside the highly varying definitions of a mile, it is important to remember that the known distances between locations were seldom measured through systematic surveys, as they are today.
+Instead, distances were often estimated based on the experiences of those familiar with the area, the time it took to travel from one place to another, and some degree of guesswork.

 Samuel Kiechel spent the night in Sittingbourne.
 He and the messenger continued their journey the following morning, arriving in Gravesend around lunchtime.
 According to our traveller, this town was located on an arm of the sea that extended all the way into London (the Thames).